JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 One of the criteria of authoritarian religion is the fundamentalism that grants god-derived infallibility, sacredness, and/or power to its creeds, sacred literature, objects of worship, rituals, rules, laws and lore.

-Authoritarian religion apparently benefits two broad classes of adherent, one being those who wield  power and authority, the other being those individuals for whom it is provides a ready refuge to which "the distracted and distraught soul of man may flee when harassed by fear and tormented by uncertainty."
+Authoritarian religion apparently benefits two broad classes of adherent, one being those who wield  power and authority, the other being those individuals for whom it is provides a ready refuge to which “the distracted and distraught soul of man may flee when harassed by fear and tormented by uncertainty.”

-"Such a religion requires of its devotees, as the price to be paid for its satisfactions and assurances, only a passive and purely intellectual assent."
+“Such a religion requires of its devotees, as the price to be paid for its satisfactions and assurances, only a passive and purely intellectual assent.”
 (1729)

 Any form of fundamentalism that claims divine authority, and/or the infallibility of its belief system, cannot be anything other than authoritarian religion—no matter how well disguised.